What to do if your water tests positive

 • Treat it yourself.
 You can dump a gallon of chlorine bleach down your well, followed by a gallon of water.
 Turn the water on in the house till you smell chlorine, then let the water sit for 6-8 hours.
 (Overnight is fine.)
 After it sets, turn on all the water faucets and let them run until you don’t smell chlorine anymore.

 • Boil your water.
 In the short term, boiling the water can kill bacteria and make your water safe to drink.
-YOu can also get water filters that can clean out the bacteria.
+You can also get water filters that can clean out the bacteria.

 • If these don’t work: We can rechlorinate and test again.
 Sometimes, if there’s a problem in the aquifer or the well (such as mice falling down a hole in the well seal), disinfectant just doesn’t clear things up.
 This might require a well drill to blow air down the well to try to clean out any material.
 A contaminated well may even need to be replaced.

-Nitrate Sample
+• Nitrate Sample

 What it looks like: On your lab report, there’s a number in the results column for Nitrate.
 It will usually look like 4.36 mg/L (milligrams per liter) or something similar.
 1 milligram per liter is equal to 1 part per million (ppm).